doppar/docs/3.x/installation.md

 ```bash
 php pool migrate
 ```
-> 💡 Doppar migrations are stored in the **database/migrations directory** You can create a new migration with:
+> 💡 Doppar migrations are stored in the `database/migrations `directory You can create a new migration.
+See details about [migration](migrations.html)

 ## IDE Support
 Doppar works seamlessly with any code editor or IDE, so you're free to choose the development environment that best fits your workflow.